 I feel the spices are a little strong and need a little mellowing out, so I add some non-dairy milk and nutritional yeast.

-Further taste testing reveals it needs to be sweeter, so in goes some Agave Nectar.
+Further taste testing reveals it needs to be sweeter, so in goes some coconut nectar.
 Taste.

 A little saltiness is needed.
 I've already added sea salt, so for a change I reach for the miso.
 Miso is a wonderful way to add a salty flavor to your dishes because it's a fermented food, it's healthy, AND it's delicious.